zenml-io/zenml/docs/book/advanced-guide/guide-aws-gcp-azure.md

     --ssl_key=@/path/to/downloaded/client-key
     ```

-{% hint style="info" %}

-* The user and password are those set up during the creation of the managed
-  SQL database service.
-* The SSL certificates are the ones downloaded during the creation of the managed
-  SQL database service.
-* The `--ssl_cert` and `--ssl_key` parameters are only required if you set up
-  client certificates for the MySQL service.

-{% endhint %}

 6. Do a pipeline run and check your Kubeflow UI to see it running there! 🚀

 {% hint style="info" %}

 * The **secrets manager** is only required if you're using a **metadata store**
   backed by a managed cloud database service.
+* The **metadata store** secret user, password and SSL certificates are the ones
+  set up and downloaded during the creation of the managed SQL database service.
+* The `--ssl_cert` and `--ssl_key` parameters for the `mysql_secret` are only
+  required if you set up client certificates for the MySQL service.
 * You can choose any name for your stack components apart from the ones used in
   the script above.
   {% endhint %}